 The essence is all about winning the heart vs. winning the brain.
 With the pitch, the focus is to win the heart by leveraging the power of emotion, surprise, and stories.

 The pitch is not necessarily about selling.
-It is about changing perspectives to convince the customer to “buy” from you rather than you having to do a hard sell to them.
+It is about positioning and changing perspectives to convince the customer to “buy” from you rather than you having to do a hard sell to them.

 With the business proposal, the focus is on winning the brain by communicating the methods, (financial) facts, and relevant evidence.

 Another way of looking at the difference between a sales pitch and a business proposal is by looking at the way facts are used.